Buggaboo/node-jni/README.md

 General idea
 ------------

-I work towards the day when the back end nodejs engineer can write the code to do the communication plumbing for the (android) mobile front end...
+I work towards the day when the back end nodejs engineer can code the communication plumbing for the (android) mobile front end...

 Goals
 -----

 Not necessarily in this order:
 * Build shared library -- DONE
+* Redirect node stdout to Log.debug, or to TextView, see `fprintf(stdout...` and [this link](http://stackoverflow.com/questions/23352592/redirecting-stdin-and-stdout-of-c-program-in-android),
-* Write JNI binding, aka borrow from [joeferner/node-java](https://github.com/joeferner/node-java)
+* Write JNI binding, aka borrow from [joeferner/node-java](https://github.com/joeferner/node-java) and [android-cpp-sdk](https://code.google.com/p/android-cpp-sdk/)
 * Write android app to play with node.js, from a phone/tablet/wearable
 * Release!
 Profit?!?!?!?!
 Nah, collect bug reports and cultivate grey hair.
-* Redirect node stdout to Log.debug, or to TextView, see `fprintf(stdout...` and [this link](http://stackoverflow.com/questions/23352592/redirecting-stdin-and-stdout-of-c-program-in-android),
 * Fix 'require()' issue, this might require hacking node.js
 * Build *.so for arm, arm64, x86, x86_64, mips
 * Secure the application, or at least think of strategies